 To attain a class standing, a student should have twice the number of grade points as hours attempted and have earned the following number of hours.
 Classifications are applicable to all colleges of the University.

-Each fall and spring semester, enrollment begins with a two-week rollout of individually assigned My.Butler enrollment appointments.
+Each fall and spring semester, enrollment begins with a two-week rollout of individually assigned enrollment appointments through my.butler.edu.
 Registration remains open until the fifth day of class each semester.
 Students must meet with their advisor before registering.
 Registration in any course for credit or in any course under the pass/fail option, or any change involving the addition of a course, is not permitted after the published deadlines.
 If a student wishes to make a change in his or her registration, permission must be secured from a student’s academic advisor and/or from the dean of the college in which the student is enrolled.
 Permission also is required if a student intends a complete withdrawal from the University.
-A student may register for an independent study course with permission of the department chair or dean concerned.
+A student may register for an independent study course with permission of the relevant department chair or dean.

 New students will receive a random student identifier when they are admitted that will be used as the student’s I.D.
 The Social Security number is a secondary identifier for all students.
 In accordance with federal and state law, students have the right to refuse disclosure of the Social Security number.